Cosmo-Tech/BuildMyApp/Tutorial/docs/on_hands/02_Discovery.md

 Before being able to deploy our solution we will need to configure babylon by defining a state.

-The babylon state will ensure that when we apply changes to our solution and workspace later we keep working on the same elements and do not duplicate everything.
+The babylon state ensures that when you apply changes to your solution and workspace later, you continue working on the same elements without creating duplicates.

 So for now we will work on the `build-my-app-training-workspace` repository.

-In that repository you have a file named `variables.yaml` it contains most of the element you will update during the hands on session.
+In that repository, you have a file named `variables.yaml` that contains most of the elements you will update during the hands-on session.

 You also have other files that we will come back to later.

-Back to the `variables.yaml` file where you will need to apply your first modifications and change the values in the first two keys `state_id` and `context_id`
+Return to the `variables.yaml` file where you need to make your first modifications by changing the values in the first two keys: `state_id` and `context_id`.

-You can put any other name that you want on those, because the value in `remote` is set to `False` we won't be sending the data to be synchronized so the state will be local.
+You can use any names you want for these values.
+Since the `remote` value is set to `False`, the data won't be synchronized remotely, keeping the state local.

-Once you have chosen values for those two you will be close to run your first babylon command.
+Once you have chosen values for these two settings, you will be ready to run your first babylon command.

-!!! warning "Chekpoint"
+!!! warning "Checkpoint"
     You will need to get the babylon environment variables to be able to run any command.

 Now that you have your environment variables you can run the following commands